Zero-shot Transfer Learning within a Heterogeneous Graph via Knowledge Transfer Networks: Appendix

 For paper nodes, features are generated from each paper's title using a pre-trained XLNet~\cite{wolf2020transformers}.
 For author nodes, features are averaged over features of papers they published.
 Feature dimension of paper and author nodes is $769$.
 For venue, institution, and field node types, features of dimension $400$ are generated from their heterogeneous graph structures using metapath2vec~\cite{dong2017metapath2vec}.

 \paragraph{PubMed}~\cite{yang2020heterogeneous} is a novel biomedical network constructed through text mining and manual processing on biomedical literature.
 PubMed is composed of genes, diseases, chemicals, and species.
 Each gene or disease is labeled with a set of diseases (e.g., cardiovascular disease) they belong to or cause.
-Domain adaptation is performed on a disease prediction task between genes and disease node types.
+Transfer learning is performed on a disease prediction task between genes and disease node types.

 The number of classes in the disease prediction task is $8$.
 The graph statistics are listed in Table~\ref{tab:pubmed:statistics}, in which G, D, C, and S denote genes, diseases, chemicals, and species node types.
 The graph structure is described in Figure~\ref{fig:schema1:pubmed}.